Travel7 minMay 15, 2026

 The Loop (downtown Chicago) is the most convenient area, putting you within walking distance of the start/finish in Grant Park and close to the 'L' train.
 The South Loop near McCormick Place is ideal if you want to be close to the expo.
 The Magnificent Mile on North Michigan Avenue offers upscale shopping and dining with easy transit access.

-Located on South Michigan Avenue directly overlooking Grant Park, the Hilton Chicago is arguably the best-positioned hotel for the marathon.
-Many rooms offer views of the start/finish area and lakefront.
-The hotel is also close to the Museum Campus and McCormick Place expo.
+Hilton Chicago★★★★Located on South Michigan Avenue directly overlooking Grant Park.
+Many rooms offer views of the start/finish area and lakefront, and it's close to the Museum Campus and McCormick Place expo.
+Best Overall Location

 Getting There